-While the hardware is “cheap”, the per-minute cost of connectivity is quite expensive with rates measured per megabyte transferred.
-The slow data rates combined with high connection costs means this solution is not good for doing much beyond downloading text-only emails.
+While the equipment is “cheap”, the per-minute or per-MB cost of connectivity is quite expensive, which makes this solution not good for doing much more than downloading text-only emails.

 Iridium are the longest running provider of satellite phones and network.
 They have “truly global coverage” and are the only provider that covers the Arctic, Antarctica and both poles.